smallhadroncollider/taskell/roadmap.md

 ## In Progress

-- Add due dates to tasks with `@`
+- Trello dates need to take current timezone into account
-    * ~Render due dates~
+    > Trello gives dates in UTC, but need to display them in the current timezone.
+Deadlines should also take timezones into account if necessary.
-    * Editable due dates
+    * Trello dates
+    * Deadlines
+- Move to column only works for columns before the one you're in
 - Add Trello import
     * ~Basic trello import~
     * ~Add due date support~
     * Add sub-tasks support
     * ~Add card summary support~
-- Trello dates need to take current timezone into account
-    > Trello gives dates in UTC, but need to display them in the current timezone.
-Deadlines should also take timezones into account if necessary.
-    * Trello dates
-    * Deadlines
-- Sort out Homebrew forumula
-    > Make the necessary changes so that taskell can be put on the homebrew-core repository
-    * Find someone to submit it
-    * Use `install_cabal_package`
-    * Use `depends_on "cabal-install" => :build`

 ## Done